 …

 The MIC field of the FTE is 0 for message 1 and computed as described in 12.7.8.4.3 (TPK handshake message 2) and 12.7.8.4.4 (TPK handshake message 3) for messages 2 and 3 respectively

+NOTE – For a single link TDLS direct link, when the transmitting STA is affiliated with a non-AP MLD, the TDLS initiator STA Address field or the TDLS responder STA Address field contained in the Link Identifier element is set to the non-AP MLD’s MAC address (see 35.3.xx.2 (TDLS over a single link)).
+As a result, the corresponding non-AP MLD MAC address is used during TPK generation.

 TGbe editor: Please update the 8th paragraph in this subclause as shown below:

-The TPK shall be derived as follows:
+The TPK shall be derived as follows when the TDLS setup frames transmitted by at least one of the participating STA does not include the TDLS variant Multi-Link element carrying AP MLD MAC Address:

 TPK-Key-Input = Hash(min (SNonce, ANonce) || max (SNonce, ANonce))